President and Founder

 Senior Director, Global Strategy and Communications

-Virna Di Palma is a communications expert who has been working with the private sector for more than eight years to raise awareness of anti-bribery compliance worldwide.
-As Senior Director of Global Strategy and Communications, Virna plays a key role in advancing the TRACE mission and expanding TRACE’s global footprint.
-Virna manages TRACE’s team of regional experts for the Middle East, Southeast Asia, South America and India as well as TRACE’s foreign offices in Dubai and Manila.
-Virna also drives all outreach initiatives, marketing, brand management, partnerships and TRACE events and workshops.
-Additionally, she manages the TRACE Anti-Bribery Specialist Accreditation (TASA) program, with responsibility for program development and expansion.
-Virna also contributes to various corporate sustainability and collective action projects and has conducted in-house anti-bribery trainings on behalf of TRACE.
+Virna Di Palma is a seasoned communications expert with a distinguished career in the field of anti-bribery compliance.
+She has worked with the private sector for nearly a decade to raise awareness of anti-bribery worldwide.
+As Senior Director of Global Strategy and Communications, Virna plays a key role in advancing the TRACE mission and expanding the organization’s global footprint.
+Virna manages a team of regional experts for the Middle East, Asia, Latin America, India and Europe and also drives all outreach initiatives, marketing, brand management, partnerships and TRACE events.
+Additionally, she contributes to various collective action projects and has conducted in-house anti-bribery trainings on behalf of TRACE.

 Prior to joining TRACE, Virna was a senior program director specializing in international trade and anti-bribery compliance for the American Conference Institute where she produced over fifty compliance programs in the US and around the world.
 Notable is her experience launching and producing the first anti-corruption conferences in Russia, India, Brazil and the Middle East.

 Virna holds a bachelor’s degree in Political Science from Northeastern University and a master’s degree in International Peace and Security from King’s College in London.
 While at King’s College, Virna worked as a global security researcher for the London-based think tank Demos, where she was a primary contributor to the publication, “Bringing it Home; Community-based approaches to counter-terrorism.”